 Wix POS System Vs. Other POS Systems

-When evaluating the Wix POS system, it helps to see how it stacks up against the competition.
+When evaluating the Wix commerce POS point of sale system, it helps to see how it stacks up against the competition.
 Below, we compare Wix POS to four popular alternatives across features, pricing, and target audience.

 Wix POS Vs. Square